About Mr Tim Millar

 In 2012 he returned to Lancaster to complete his specialist training and during this period conducted research on the outcomes following ankle replacement surgery.
 This research was presented at a national meeting.
 During the final 18 months of training Tim developed a particular interest in complex hindfoot surgery and sports injuries of the foot and ankle.
 This included the introduction of advanced hindfoot arthroscopic procedures such as arthroscopic ankle and subtalar fusion surgery, tendoscopies and minimally invasive os calcis fracture fixation.
 In 2012 Tim was entered onto the Specialist Register for Trauma and Orthopaedic Surgery and has been a consultant since 2013.

 Tim also has a keen interest in surgical training and acts as an educational supervisor to surgeons in training.
 In recognition of this work he has been awarded a certificate of excellence in surgical education from the North West school of surgery.

-During his free time he enjoys spending time with his young family and feels very fortunate to live close to the Lakes and Dales.
+During his free time Tim enjoys spending time with his young family and feels very fortunate to live close to the Lakes and Dales.
 Tim also enjoys woodwork projects having recently completed his second 16 ft cedar strip canoe and more recently a cedar canvas canoe.
 His current project is a lapstrake family sailing dinghy which he hopes to have completed by the time his kids can swim.
-Tim has lived near Lancaster since 2002 and spends as much of his free time as he can on the nearby hills and lakes (when not in his shed).
+Tim has lived near Lancaster since 2002 and spends as much of his free time as he can on the nearby hills and lakes (when not in his workshop).